Free Consultation 888-874-2142

 Can Your Team Help If I Already Have a Child Custody Order?

 Yes.
-Many parents come to us after an initial order is in place because circumstances have changed or the plan is not working.
-We can review the existing order, discuss what has shifted in your life, and advise you about the possibility of modification or enforcement of an existing child custody order.
+Many parents come to us after an initial order is in place because circumstances have changed or the existing plan isn’t working.
+We can review the order, discuss what has shifted, and advise you on whether the facts support a modification request or a contempt action in the Middlesex Probate and Family Court.

 What Will Working with Your Firm Look Like?

-You work directly with an attorney who understands local courts, supported by our wider family law team.
+You work directly with an attorney who understands Middlesex County custody practice, supported by our wider family law team.
 We hold internal meetings where custody cases are discussed, and we stay in contact with you about developments.
 Our goal is to explain options clearly and involve you in every significant decision.

-How Quickly Should I Speak with a Custody Lawyer?
+How Quickly Should I Speak with a Child Custody Lawyer?

-It is usually wise to consult an attorney as soon as you know custody is a real issue, especially if hearings or deadlines are approaching.
+It’s usually wise to consult an attorney as soon as you know custody is a real issue, especially if hearings or deadlines are approaching.
 Early advice can help you avoid missteps that are hard to undo.
-We offer consultations so you can understand your options before taking major steps.
+We offer a free initial consultation so you can understand your options and decide whether our team is the right fit before taking major steps.

-Talk With Our Team About Your Custody Case
+Talk with Our Team About Your Child Custody Case

-You do not have to navigate a custody dispute on your own.
-Working with one of our child custody attorneys in Middlesex County can give you guidance that is grounded in Massachusetts law, experience in Probate and Family Court, and the support of a team that meets regularly to review your case.
+You don’t have to navigate a custody dispute on your own.
+Working with one of our child custody attorneys in Middlesex County can give you guidance that is grounded in Massachusetts law, experience in the local courthouse, and the support of a team that meets regularly to review your case.

 When you contact Miller Law Group, P.C., we listen carefully to your concerns about your children and your goals for the future.
 We explain how the process typically works in this part of the state, what information will be most important, and how we can assist you at each step.
-Our aim is to help you move forward with a plan that reflects your children’s needs and your role in their lives.
+During an initial consultation, we can answer your questions about the process; explain how our attorneys, paralegals, and staff work together on your behalf; and help you decide on next steps that are grounded in both legal reality and your family’s needs.

-To schedule a confidential consultation with our Middlesex County family law firm, call (888) 874-2142 today.
+To schedule a confidential consultation with our Middlesex County child custody law firm, call (888) 874-2142 today.

 With Miller Law Group by your side, we will always put you first.